 In addition to 262 acres of timber, Jerry farms rice, soybeans and wheat on 1,485 acres.
 Jerry has been a board member since 2002.
 He serves on the Executive Committee, Audit Committee, Finance Committee, and Member Relations Committee.
 Jerry also serves on the Arkansas County Farm Bureau Board and is a member of the Yoder Ruritan Club.

 Russell farms corn, wheat, rice, and soybeans on 5,000 acres.
 Russell has been a board member since 2006.
-He serves on the Audit Committee and Finance Committee.
-Russell also serves on the New People’s Gin Company Board and the Monroe County Farm Bureau Board.
+He serves on the Executive Committee and Finance Committee.

 Dow farms cotton, corn, rice and soybeans on 1,500 acres owned and 9,000 acres rented.
 Dow is also managing member of Central Grain, Brantley Farming and Brantley and Sons.
-Dow was elected to the board in August 2020.
+He was elected to the board in August 2020 and serves on the Finance and Audit Committees.
 He serves on the Lonoke County Farm Bureau Board, Arkansas Rice Federation, Arkansas Rice Council, USA Rice Federation Board, USA Rice International Trade Policy, Agriculture Policy Advisory Committee for USDA and USTR, and Arkansas Ag Council.
 Dow is a member of Pulaski Heights United Methodist Church.
 He has a Bachelors of Science in Agricultural, Food and Life Sciences from the University of Arkansas.

 Jesse farms rice, soybeans and corn with his brothers and son on 2,500 owned and 7,500 - 8,00 acres rented.
 He and his brothers began farming in 1979 and in 1988 began farming the well-known Big Mo Farm.
 Jesse was appointed to the board in 2017 and serves on the Finance Committee.
 He serves on the Farelly Lake Levee District Board.
 Jesse has a Bachelors of Science in General Agricultural from Arkansas State University.